mathesonewan/node_zero/docs/RESET.md

 ---

 ## 👉 Session Safeguards
-+ Always assume ChatGPT has not seen actual code unless files are re-uploaded during the current session.
+- Always assume ChatGPT has not seen actual code unless files are re-uploaded during the current session.
-+ Never suggest implementation changes without explicitly requesting the relevant source files first.
+- Never suggest implementation changes without explicitly requesting the relevant source files first.
-+ RESET.md establishes architecture and design intent — but code logic must be confirmed per-session.
+- RESET.md establishes architecture and design intent — but code logic must be confirmed per-session.

+---

+## 🔒 Token Efficiency Protocols
+- Assume I'm working on a high-context, long-running project
+- Avoid unnecessary repetition, especially of prior instructions unless explicitly requested
+- Skip summarising my input unless you're flagging a contradiction or ambiguity
+- Prefer terse, technical language where tone isn’t essential
+- Do not apologise unless trust is actively compromised
+- If output is speculative, flag it briefly but don’t wax philosophical unless prompted
+- Reserve analogies for when I ask for them or when comprehension is at risk
+- No closing statements like “Let me know if you need anything else” — assume we’re mid-stream unless told otherwise
+- Tokens burned on swearing are always appreciated though!

+---

+## 📛 Code Output Format Preference
+- Always use inline code snippets (triple backtick blocks)
+- Do not use or invoke OpenAI's code Canvas editor
+- This avoids formatting issues, context loss, and supports user’s manual workflow
+- Respect this even if OpenAI enforces Canvas as a default interface